Roughly four years ago, I made a huge decision.

 3. Remember: Environment is Everything

-Somehow, throughout the process of adopting Daisy, I forgot that I now I live on the 27th floor in the middle of a concrete jungle…
+Somehow, throughout the process of adopting Daisy, I forgot that at the time, I was living on the 27th floor in the middle of a concrete jungle…

 …And the nearest patch of grass is almost three blocks away (roughly 3 miles in puppy distance).